asce-web/bridge-designer/src/app/ISSUES.md

 ## Issues

 - Help should be its own window.
+  - Maybe not as BD best in full screen mode anyway?
   - Use router to select either help or BD.
 - Scenario numbers in Project IDs are inconsistent:
   - Project ID of sample is loading with scenario number in text.